nicholaswilde/cook-docs/README.md

 # cook-docs
-A tool for automatically generating markdown documentation for [cooklang][1] recipes
+A tool for automatically generating markdown documentation for [cooklang][1] recipes.

 ---